 c.
 Three days

-2. In which president’s rule did Thanksgiving grow into an annual holiday?
+- Under which president did Thanksgiving grow into an annual national holiday?

 a.
 George Washington